 If both tubes are completely blocked, pregnancy without treatment will be impossible.
 If the fallopian tubes are partially blocked, you can potentially get pregnant.
 However, the risk of an ectopic pregnancy, i.e. pregnancy in the tube, increases.

 This is because it’s more difficult for a fertilized egg to move through a blocked tube to the uterus.
 In these cases, your fertility specialist might recommend IVF (in vitro fertilisation).

 If only one tube is blocked, the effect on fertility is less marked because an egg can still travel through the normal fallopian tube.
-Fertility medications can help increase your chance of ovulating on the normal side.
+Fertility medications can help increase your chances of ovulating on the normal side.

 - Some sexually transmitted infections (STIs).
 Chlamydia and gonorrhoea can cause scarring and lead to pelvic inflammatory disease resulting in blocked fallopian tubes